Alfresco/docs-alfresco/content-accelerator/latest/configure/alfresco-audit-configuration/index.md

 ---

 Alfresco has three built-in audit data producers:
 * Alfresco-api - Low level summary of services and methods.
-Used for auditing workflow instantions, CRUD operations on users, listing search parameters, etc.
+Used for auditing workflows, CRUD operations on users, listing search parameters, etc.
 * Alfresco-node - used only to track data from the beforeDeleteNode policy
 * Alfresco-access - High level auditing that encompasses a wide array of events including:
   * Logins (success and failures)